jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The employee is an advisor to the customer and to another employee a coworker.

 Where to start when you read a diagram like this?
 You first read the containment structure.
-You start at the largest container, then the smallers ones.
+You start at the largest container, then the smaller ones.
 After that you look at the relations made by the connecting lines.

 You don’t always start with the largest container.
 Sometimes one symbol is highlighted.
 Then this symbol is what the diagram is about and it's all about the aspects of this symbol.
 Then you start at the highlighted symbol and look around.
 There’s no one way of doing it.